Our team of Vets provide their expertise.

 - Keeping your pet within the affected household

 - Minimising contact with your pet, and avoid any close contact

 - Get someone else in the household to care for the pet if possible

 - Maintain good hand hygiene before and after handling your pet and their food and water bowls

 - Developing a plan for care of your pets in the event of you being hospitalised

 Do dogs and cats suffer illness from any coronaviruses?

-Feline infectious peritonitis virus (FIP) and canine coronavirus (CCV) are two coronaviruses which have been unfortunately present and causing disease in dog and cat populations for a long time.
-It is important to note that FIP and CCV are distinctly different and separate to the COVID-19 virus causing the current disease outbreak with humans.
+Feline infectious peritonitis virus (FIP) and canine coronavirus (CCV) are two coronaviruses which have been unfortunately present and causing disease in cat and dog populations for a long time.
+It is important to note that FIP and CCV are distinctly different and separate to the SARS-CoV-2 virus causing the current disease outbreak with humans.
 CCV generally causes mild gastroenteritis in dogs, and FIP is a progressive and invariably fatal systemic disease of domestic cats.
 Both cannot cause illness in people.

 Do pet insurance policies administered by PetSure provide cover for COVID-19 or other coronaviruses?